-- 1 Turn the camera and TV off, and connect the video cable as illustrated. - Turn on the TV and set it to the video input mode.
-For details on switching to the video input mode, refer to the TV's manual. - 3 Turn the camera on and press the ▶ (playback) button.
+- 1 Turn the camera and TV off, and connect the video cable as illustrated. - 2 Turn on the TV and set it to the video input mode.
+For details on switching to the video input mode, refer to the TV's manual.

-- To connect the camera to a TV, use the provided video cable. - Make sure that the camera's video output signal type is the same as the TV's video signal type. \(\mathbb{S}^\circ\)VIDEO OUT" (P. 90) - The camera's monitor turns off automatically when the video cable is connected to the camera. - The image may appear off-center depending on the TV screen.
+- To connect the camera to a TV, use the provided video cable. - Make sure that the camera's video output signal type is the same as the TV's video signal type.
+Is "Selecting the video signal type before TV connection" (P. 76) - The camera's monitor turns off automatically when the video cable is connected to the camera. - The image may appear off-center depending on the TV screen.